MarsonerLaura/GrimmaFloodfighters/README.md

  <br>

  >  <div align="center">
  >  The game interface includes a variety of UI elements, such as buttons, panels, bars, and checkboxes, to provide players with a range of interactive options and information.
+The UI elements were created using the Krita tool, imported into Unity and modified to ensure that they were optimized for the game's interface.
  >  <img width="80%" height="auto" src="https://user-images.githubusercontent.com/104200268/233670154-21147e12-1a3f-490f-a8d9-eb9f8a567a71.png">
  > </div>
  > <br>